 Homeowners who live in areas that have a moderate to high risk for wildfires are encouraged to begin proceedings designed to protect their homes.
 While this process is multi-faceted and includes things like firebreaks and good evacuation plans, it also includes using non-combustible materials to build and clad your home.

-While wood and vinyl are both highly combustible, and aluminum will melt at high temperatures, exposing the sheathing beneath, fiber cement siding is non combustible, and can help aid in creating a safer, more flame retardant home.
+While wood and vinyl are both highly combustible, fiber cement siding is non combustible, and can help aid in creating a safer, more flame retardant home.

 Why Non-Combustibility Matters